Panchgram: Transportation

 The national highway NH 6 (Old NH 53) passes through the township and connects this place to Guwahati via Shillong.

+Guwahati-Panchgram Expressway, the first expressway of Northeast India is a greenfield expressway from Guwahati to Umiam Lake (Barapani) in Meghalaya and then direct to old paper mill in Panchgram will cut the Guwahati to Punchgram by 5 hours.

 Geography

-The Township area of Hindustan Paper Corporation Ltd is a hilly region with an average height of 100 m.
+The Township area of Hindustan Paper Corporation Ltd was a hilly region with an average height of 120 m.
 The hills are fold mountains with rocks.